saad1969/MicrosoftLearning-AZ-500-Azure-Security/Instructions/Labs/Module_4/LAB_08_Create security baselines.md

 6. Select **Cost Management + Billing**.

-    **Note**: The following steps will not work with an Azure Pass subscription but has been reamin in this lab in order to identify the steps requried in a Real World scenrio.
+    **Note**: The following steps will not work with an Azure Pass subscription but reamins in this lab in order to identify the steps requried in a Real World scenrio.

 7. The Contact info screen is displayed.